-• Eligibility Households residing in Minato City and registered as Minato City residents.
-Only one application will be accepted per household.
-3月 Description Minato City will pay for "bar stoppers" that keep furniture from toppling over, film that prevents shattered glass panes from scattering everywhere, and other devices.
-Please note that there is a cap on the maximum subsidies provided. 委
+Eligibility Households residing in Minato City and registered as M Only one application will be accepted per household.
+Description Minato City will pay for "bar stoppers" that keep furnitu film that prevents shattered glass panes from scattering devices.
+Please note that there is a cap on the maximum